melsman/mlkit/README.md

 macOS and has also earlier been reported to run on the FreeBSD/x64 platform, with a little tweaking.

+On macOS, use a native Arm64 MLKit v4.7.23 or newer as described below.
-To compile the MLKit, a Standard ML compiler is needed, which needs to be one of the following:
+For Linux builds, the Standard ML compiler can be one of the following:

 __[MLton](http://mlton.org) >= 20051202:__
 ```bash